Anish-Agnihotri/partybid/README.md

 ## Extensions

-1. There is very-well the possibility to have the DAO itself issue a reserve auction with the won NFT.
-Sort of like a meta play.
+1. There is very-well the future possibility to have the DAO itself begin a reserve auction with the won NFT.
+Sort of like a meta play with RA to RA, and movement between DAOs.
 2. Extension to non-Zora NFTs is also possible with some additional logic to create either: (1) an in-contract bid management system, or (2) a price floor at which any third-party can purchase an NFT.
-A rudimentary, WIP example is present in [aa/general-nft](https://github.com/Anish-Agnihotri/partybid/tree/aa/general-nft).
+A rudimentary, WIP example of the latter is being developed in [aa/general-nft](https://github.com/Anish-Agnihotri/partybid/tree/aa/general-nft).